cskau/nlpwp/words.md

 length :: [a] -> Int
 {% endhighlight %}

 That's one heck of a type!
-Basically, it says 'give me a list of something, then I will give you an Int'.
+Basically, it says 'give me a list of something (denoted by the *a* between the list brackets), then I will give you an Int'.
 In these so-called *type signatures*, letters that are not capitalized are generic, meaning that they can be of some unspecified type.
 Consequently, *[a]* is a list with elements of some type. **But:** all elements should be of the same type.
-An *Int* is an integral
-number: a positive or negative whole number.
+An *Int* is an integral number: a positive or negative whole number.

 Two other basic list functions are *head* and *tail*. *head* returns the first element of a list, *tail* everything but the first element: